benzitohhh/c-the-hard-way/README.md

 int main(int argc, char *argv[])
 {
-    struct Person *p1 = malloc(8); // allocate memory in heap, get a pointer to it p1->age = 23; // use the pointer to get a particular address in the heap memory, and write to it
+    struct Person *p1 = malloc(8); // allocate memory in heap, get a pointer to it p1->age = 23; // use the pointer to access a particular address in the heap memory, and write to it

-    struct Person p2; // allocate memory on stack p2.age = 28; // writes to the stack
+    struct Person p2; // allocate memory on stack, declaring it as a local variable p2.age = 28; // access this property of the local variable

     return 0;
 }